Aorimn/dislocker/INSTALL.md

 # mbedTLS 2.0.0

-Since the version 2.0.0 of mbedTLS, the build separate "crypto" functions such as AES and SHA256 into a separate, libmbedcrypto, library.
+Since the version 2.0.0 of mbedTLS, the build moves "crypto" functions such as AES and SHA256 into a separate, libmbedcrypto, library.
 However, a typo didn't installed this library, resulting in some packagers not providing this library, thus breaking the dislocker compilation.
-If you have this problem, it's recommended to run the following commands (they have been put in the src/mbed_install.sh script, if you don't want to copy/paste):
+If you have this problem, it's recommended to run the following commands (they have been put in the src/mbed_install.sh script, if you don't want to copy/paste from here):
 ```
 git clone https://github.com/ARMmbed/mbedtls.git
 cd mbedtls